 For the original conversation, see Explore: Last refresh timestamp.

-In this recipe, you'll learn how to create a query that displays the estimated timestamp.
+In this recipe, you'll learn how to create a report that displays the approximate timestamp of the last refresh by returning the time of the last ticket update.
 You'll then add it to a dashboard for easy access by viewers.

 This article contains the following topics:

 - Creating the dashboard